 The comprehensive exam is oral and will last up to one hour.
 The thesis adviser and second reader will administer the exam, which will consist of two parts, a defense of the thesis and a discussion of the student’s overall experience in the department as represented in the “comprehensive statement.”
 For the thesis defense, you should consider the reports of your adviser and second reader and be prepared to respond to them.
 You will be asked to begin the defense with a statement no longer than ten minutes maximum in which you describe the thesis and its goals and provide a preliminary response to the written comments of your readers.
 Your readers will then conduct the exam by asking questions.
 This part of the exam can extend to forty minutes.

 The second part of the exam will address the student’s course of study in the Department.
 One week prior to the beginning of the oral exams, the student will submit a “comprehensive statement.”
-The statement on the first page should list the student’s eight departmental courses, language courses taken, independent work completed, and any other courses or experience that might be relevant, such as study-abroad or internships related to the Near East (see p.
-23 for the template).
+The statement on the first page should list the student’s departmental courses, language courses taken, independent work completed, and any other courses or experience that might be relevant, such as study-abroad or internships related to the Near East (see "Online forms" for the template).
 On the succeeding pages, the student should write an essay of between approximately 750 and 1,500 words that discusses the student’s scholarly life in the department.
 The essay should be reflective in nature.
 It is intended to provide you the opportunity to ponder your time in the department and your course of study.
 There is no set format to the exercise, but you should seek to describe the development of your interests and focus in the field of Near Eastern Studies in the context of the courses you have taken, including perhaps courses outside the Department, and the independent research you have conducted.
 Questions that you might address include: what led you to choose NES as a major?
 What guided you in your course selection?
 What courses made the most impact?
 How did you choose your independent research topics?
 Can you identify any unifying themes in your coursework and research?
 If you studied abroad, what if any lessons did you learn?
 Has the study of the Near East changed the way you perceive the world around you?

 You will not be graded for your skill in selecting courses and research topics such that they coalesced in such a way as to reveal to you the meaning of life and the world.
 Honest reflection is all that is required.
 Accordingly, expression of disappointment or regrets about course selection or research topics is wholly admissible.